 River Classification

-Class 1.
-Very easy.
+Class I. Very easy.
 Nice float, barely a riffle!

 Obstacles easily missed, little risk for swimmers.
 Ideal for beginners, seniors and families with small children.
 Perfect for inflatable kayaks.

-Class 3.
+Class III.
 Moderate.
 Rapids are bigger, current is faster, maneuvering around obstacles is often required.

 No experience necessary but more demanding as paddling will be required.
-Excellent kayaking opportunities for those lookingacramento, in early spring, the Trinity and Klamath, all summer long, have it all.
+Excellent kayaking opportunities for those looking for a challenge: the upper sacramento, in early spring, the Trinity and Klamath, all summer long.
 Lots of rapids and lots of fun!

-Class 4.
+Class IV.
 Advanced.
 Difficult, powerful rapids require good paddling and team spirit.

 Good fitness level and swimming skills are necessary.
 The class 4+ section of the Upper Klamath river is the best summer thrill on the west coast.

-Class 5.
-Difficult.
+Class V. Difficult.
 Long, violent rapids, big drops, unavoidable waves and holes.

 Paddling experience is required as well as good fitness level and swimming skills.
 A healthy spirit of adventure is a must.
 The Scott and Cal Salmon rivers have some of the best spring whitewater runs in California.